 Help us send Mingo Meals to Marawi evacuees

-Spurred by reports of mass citizen evacuations from conflict-affected Marawi City in Mindanao, NVC has been sending Mingo Meals to our ground partners in Mindanao to help feed the many displaced people who are unable to return home.
-Each Mingo shipment has been funded by organizations and concerned individuals wishing to help.
+To assist displaced fellow Filipinos from war-torn Marawi City in Mindanao, NVC has been sending Mingo Meals to our ground partners in Mindanao to help feed the many evacuees who are unable to return home.

 How you can help

-As of June 19, 2017, NVC has received donations to send over 300,000 Mingo Meals to the displaced people of Marawi.
+As of July 6, 2017, NVC has received donations for 400,000 Mingo Meals to feed the displaced people of Marawi, particularly the children.
 NVC will continue the Mingo for Marawi drive while the conflict is ongoing and evacuees remain displaced.

 If you wish to make a bank deposit or contact NVC, see details at the bottom of this post.